Results

 Exterior of the Palace of Fine Arts, built of plaster for the Pan Pacific Exhibition in 1915, and restored in 1958, Marina District, San Francisco, California, United States of America, North America

-The Touro Synagogue, dating from 1759, and the first built in the USA, Newport, Rhode Island, New England, United States of America, North America
+Exterior of the Marble House, built in 1892 for William K. Vanderbilt, Newport, Rhode Island, New England, United States of America, North America